Office Hours: Mon – Thur 1 – 2:30, and by email, by appointment, and by chance

 I have published several articles on statistics education in publications such as the Journal of Statistics Education, the College Mathematics Journal, and the American Statistician.
 I have given presentations and workshops on the teaching of statistics at conferences and workshops around the world.
 Detailed information can be found on my curriculum vita.

 On the personal side, I am married to Eileen Rossman, a wonderful and talented woman as well as an accomplished mechanical engineer.
-We have three very spoiled but lovable cats named Eponine and Cosette and Puti.
-I enjoy managing fantasy baseball, golf, and football teams (named the Domestic Shorthairs), traveling (to such destinations as Morocco, Iceland, Brazil, South Africa, Fiji, and Thailand), and reading (primarily mystery and suspense).
+We have had three very spoiled but lovable cats named Eponine and Cosette and Puti.
+I enjoy managing fantasy baseball, golf, and football teams (named the Domestic Shorthairs), traveling (to such destinations as Morocco, Iceland, Brazil, South Africa, Fiji, Thailand, and Peru), and reading (primarily mystery and suspense).